meta-is-beta/horadric-helper/README.md

 - 3-socketed resonator: `D D D`

 #### Socketing items
 By default sockets will be empty.
-To plce items into them you have to:
+To place items into them you have to:
 - Make sure that items you want to socket have their config defined.
 - Add them to the `extensions.socketReferences` section of config.